elastic/opentelemetry/docs/configure-upstream-collector.md

 Use the Elastic [example configurations](https://github.com/elastic/elastic-agent/tree/main/internal/pkg/otel/samples) as a reference when configuring your upstream collector.

-## Build a custom collector
+## Build a custom collector for MacOS or Linux

-To build a custom collector to collect your telemetry data and send it to Elastic Observability, complete the following steps.
+To build a custom collector to collect your telemetry data from a MacOS or Linux system and send it to Elastic Observability, complete the following steps.

 ### Step 1.
 Install the OpenTelemetry Collector builder
 Install the OpenTelemetry Collector builder (ocb) using the following command: